 - Keep the clear plastic dressing clean and dry.

 - If the edges of the dressing begin to curl or roll, add another dressing to secure it in place.
 DO NOT remove the dressing until it is time to remove the catheter.

 - You may have some drainage or leaking at the catheter insertion site.
 Drainage at the insertion site is not a concern as long as your pain is controlled.

 - The pump will be placed in a zippered pack.
 You may wear the pack wherever it is comfortable.
 Avoid dropping the pump because it may cause the catheter to move or come out.

-- You may not take a shower or bath until the catheter is removed.
-Once the catheter is removed, follow your surgeon's directions for incision or wound care.
+- You may not take a shower until the catheter is removed.
+Once the catheter is removed, follow your surgeon's instructions.

 What do do When the Pump is Empty

 When the pump is empty of fluid, remove the catheter.
 It will be empty 2 to 3 days after surgery.

 - The catheter may be removed when the dressing comes off.

 - Pull the catheter out slowly and steadily.